sprestage/trakehner-db-new/README.md

 ~~~~

+Good advice on where to store the various different types of tests: https://guides.rubyonrails.org/testing.html#rails-sets-up-for-testing-from-the-word-go

 Common runtime errors seen
 =======
 This one is caused by having no horses in the database.
+Or possibly having horses, but none with an image.
 ~~~~
   Showing /Users/susan/Documents/myProjects/codefellows/trakehner-db/app/views/home/index.html.erb where line #17 raised:

-  undefined method `image_url' for nil:NilClass
+  undefined method `image' for nil:NilClass
 ~~~~
 Fix by running
 ~~~~